Evidential Deep Learning for Open Set Action Recognition: Qualitative Results

-In Fig.~\ref{fig:confmat_hmdb} and Fig.~\ref{fig:confmat_mit}, we provide the confusion matrices of our method based on different action recognition models using HMDB-51 and MiT-v2 as unknown.
+\textbf{Open Set Confusion Matrix}.
+In Fig.~\ref{fig:confmat_hmdb} and Fig.~\ref{fig:confmat_mit}, we provide the confusion matrix results.
 These figures show that when HMDB-51 dataset is used as the unknown, the ratio of mis-classification that classifying the samples from known classes into unknown (see the bottom-left region in each sub-figure) is less on TSM and SlowFast models than that on I3D and TPN models.
 When MiT-v2 dataset is used as the unknown, the unknown classes are the dominant testing case and from the bottom-right region, we see that the proposed method on I3D and SlowFast models shows significant advantage (brighter red color) over the method on TSM and TPN.